Skip to main content

 Enable debugging information

-On first run, we recommend enabling export NCCL_DEBUG=INFO, which prints debugging information.
-If you have correctly loaded the plugin, the output includes a line resembling the following:
+To confirm the plugin loaded successfully and to capture useful logs during initial validation, enable NCCL debug output.
+On first run, enable export NCCL_DEBUG=INFO to print debugging information.
+If you’ve correctly loaded the plugin, the output includes a line resembling the following:

 h200-205-187:1189647:1189647 [0] NCCL INFO Successfully loaded external profiler plugin /usr/lib/libnccl-profiler-gpusd.so